Skip to content

 “I’m so hungry I could eat a horse.

-Derived from the Greek word hyperballein, meaning “to exceed,” a hyperbole (pronounced like hyperbowley) is a literary device and figure of speech that uses exaggeration or overstatements to further emphasize the dramatic impact of what’s being said or done.
+Derived from the Greek word hyperballein, meaning “to exceed,” a hyperbole (pronounced like hyperbuhlee) is a literary device and figure of speech that exaggerates or overstates to emphasize what’s being said or done.

 Meaning of the word “hyperbole”

-Think of hyperboles as comments that’ve been intentionally stretched or exaggerated to the point where it can’t be literal but is more so meant emphatically.
-An example is if someone who is extremely hungry says, “I’m so hungry I could eat a horse“, they probably don’t mean they could eat an actual horse, since that’s roughly 360 pounds of meat.
+Think of hyperboles as comments that are stretched or exaggerated to the point where they are not literal, but are meant to add a hard emphasis.
+For example, if someone extremely hungry says, “I’m so hungry I could eat a horse,” they probably don’t mean they could eat an actual horse; that’s nearly 360 pounds of meat.

 Example of hyperbole; i.e., an overstatement.